vvzhukov/vvzhukov.github.io/_posts/2024-02-06-IBMSkillsBuild.md

 # Skills Build Platform
-Overall I got Surprisingly good impressions.
+Overall I got surprisingly good impressions.
 Repetitivness of material throught the course, different industry examples and case studies, wonderful diagrams and course structure.
 However it is not perfect and I would highlight the following drawbacks:
 - basic material (that might be not a draw back due to the level of the course)
 - few practical assignments (incluing coding)
 - small number of videos, but the quality of the videos is actually high
 - limited pool of quiz questions and their nature/complexity
 - more structured and straight-forward specialisations (medium/advanced complexity for general public)
-- IBM is trying to sell their products (which is expected and also is not a draw back since the classes I reviewed are free) Special thanks to the x2 speed for the existing videos.
+- IBM is trying to sell their products (which is expected and also is not a draw back since the classes I reviewed are free)

+Special thanks to the x2 speed for the existing videos.
 Overall the platform is good quality, on par with some Coursera, Udacity and others.